sisoe24/Nuke-Tools/README.md

 ### `nukeTools.nukeExecutable.primaryExecutablePath`

-Primary path for the Nuke executable. **Note**: on MacOS is the file inside Show Package Contents -> Contents/MacOS/NukeXX
+Primary path for the Nuke executable.

+* On MacOS you can find the file with: _Show Package Contents -> Contents/MacOS/Nuke..._
+* On Windows WSL the path should be the Unix style: _/mnt/c/Program Files/..._

 ### `nukeTools.nukeExecutable.secondaryExecutablePath`